-C. Disputing EIV Information and Resolving Discrepancies In accordance with 24 CFR §5.236(b)(2)(3), the BHA is required to compare the information on the EIV report with the family-reported information.
-If the EIV report reveals an income source that was not
+C. Disputing EIV Information and Resolving Discrepancies

+In accordance with 24 CFR §5.236(b)(2)(3), the BHA is required to compare the information on the EIV report with the family-reported information.
+If the EIV report reveals an income source that was not reported by the participant or a substantial difference in the reported income information, the BHA is required to take the following actions:

-- Discuss the income discrepancy with the participant; and - Request the participant to provide any documentation to confirm or dispute the unreported or underreported income and/ or income sources; and - In the event the participant is unable to provide acceptable documentation to resolve the income discrepancy, the BHA is required to request from the third party source, any information necessary to resolve the income discrepancy; and - If applicable, determine the participant's underpayment of rent as a result of unreported or underreported income, retroactively\; and - 5.
+- 1. Discuss the income discrepancy with the participant; and - Request the participant to provide any documentation to confirm or dispute the unreported or underreported income and/ or income sources; and - In the event the participant is unable to provide acceptable documentation to resolve the income discrepancy, the BHA is required to request from the third party source, any information necessary to resolve the income discrepancy; and - If applicable, determine the participant's underpayment of rent as a result of unreported or underreported income, retroactively; and - 5.
 Take any other appropriate action as directed by HUD or the BHA's administrative policies.

-\The BHA is required to determine the retroactive rent as far back as the existence of complete file documentation (form HUD-50058 and supporting documentation) to support such retroactive rent determinations.
+The BHA is required to determine the retroactive rent as far back as the existence of complete file documentation (form HUD-50058 and supporting documentation) to support such retroactive rent determinations.